Transparency in Dog Training

 First, we need to look at why the dog is doing that behavior.
 For example, if your dog is jumping on people, most likely it is to get attention.
 And what happens when your dog jumps on people?
 “Off Fido, Down, Now!”
 Which is . . . you guessed it!
 Attention.
 Exactly what the dog wants.
 So you may actually be reinforcing your dog for behaviors you don’t want.

-If while you are training, are you sometimes give your dog a treat for sitting politely and other times saying “Off, Fido,” what you get is something known in behavior science as “Matching Law.”
+If while you are training, are you sometimes give your dog a treat for sitting politely and other times saying “Off, Fido” when he jumps, what you get is something known in behavior science as “Matching Law.”
 If you reinforce 60% of the time for sitting politely, and reinforce by giving attention (even if it is yelling) 40% of the time, then what do you think happens to a dog’s behavior?

 We work on setting your dog up for